CapricanDRJ/HadesStarCommunityData/docs/corp/de6b6ff3aa4788e5136b12b7aabd0fa188b3b1a907b27ac1ee88c288de60040c/index.md

 ```
 Our discord is Global Elite, members must join if they wish to partic
 ipate in white stars.
 Inactivity for 2 weeks will not be tolerated.
 T
-hose who do not comply with these rules will be kicked}
+hose who do not comply with these rules will be kicked
 ```
 ### [Discord](https://discord.gg/https://discord.com/invite/AtGdvduz)
 ### Whitestar Bonus ❌